daviddenton/zeit/README.md

 #####numberOfMillisecondsAsDuration(numberOfMilliseconds) -> duration
 In the format relative to the implementation (see above).

+#####durationUntil(datetime) -> duration
+In the format relative to the implementation (see above).

+If you want to provide your own implementation of clock (using another Date library), you'll just need to implement these methods and then mixin an instance of TimeoutsAndIntervals.

 ####Stub clocks - zeit.StubDateClock / zeit.StubMomentClock
 Extends the Real Clock API and provides a means to control the current time by setting it directly, or implicitly/explicitly ticking by a set duration.
 API as above, with the following methods: